 We’ve all been to a brick and mortar store.
 Their business model is selling t-shirts in a building where people can come to the store, try them on, and buy what they like.
 These stores may sell a single clothing line, multiple clothing brands, or custom t-shirts.

 T-shirt companies that run this way focus on a specific brand.
-This type of business can be a physical retail clothing store, fashion design, ecommerce, print on demand, manufacturing, or a combination of the types of businesses.
-A business plan using this model typically focuses on a niche market to satisfy their needs and may expand into other markets later, but keeping with the brand image.
+This type of business can be a physical retail clothing store, fashion design, e-commerce, print on demand, manufacturing, or a combination of these types of businesses.
+A business plan using this model typically focuses on a niche market to satisfy their needs and may expand into other markets later while keeping the brand image.